abi-2512/InTabTutor/README.md

 * **Future work**:

-  * Real transcript extraction integration using `youtube-transcript-api`.
+  * Real transcript extraction integration using youtube-transcript-api.
   * Frontend UI improvement as a browser extension or web app for seamless user experience.
   * Model chunking and async handling for scalability.